ACROSS-Lab/GAMA-Code-Generator/README.md

 >   - 🚀 [**Finetune Dataset**](https://huggingface.co/datasets/Phanh2532/GAML-Data) - 520 pairs of question - answer about GAML language
 >   - 🚀 [**Reward Dataset**](https://huggingface.co/datasets/Phanh2532/reward-GAML) - 149 pairs of question - answer about GAML language

+> [!IMPORTANT]
+>   - We recommend you guys to have a HuggingFace account for this project because this will improve the process SO much later since our models and datasets are public on HuggingFace.
+But still, this is optional

 --------
 [![🚀**Little Demo with GAMAChatbot**](https://github.com/ACROSS-Lab/GAMA-Code-Generator/blob/main/assets/DemoGAMABOT.png)](https://www.youtube.com/watch?v=7m-WpGrlJ0U)